Ways to get a prenup

 - How to treat debt (both premarital debt and debt accrued during the marriage)

-- Financial obligations during the marriage, such as if you will maintain a joint bank account or not
+- Financial obligations during the marriage, such as whether you will maintain a joint bank account and how you will file taxes

-- Alimony (some states refer to this as spousal support or maintenance)
+- Alimony (some states call this spousal support or maintenance)

 - Pet ownership